 - The system uses some number of VMs and persistent disk drives.
 These components host the software, including the main database system.

 - The SAP NetWeaver system consists of its usual application components plus a Host Agent component.

 - The SAP Host Agent/SAPOSCOL component collects monitoring metadata from a monitoring agent component provided by Google.
-Google's monitoring agent aggregates metrics from Stackdriver Monitoring, which is GCP's monitoring solution.
+Google's monitoring agent aggregates metrics from Stackdriver Monitoring, which is Google Cloud's monitoring solution.

-- All communication between GCP components and external components pass through a networking layer.
+- All communication between Google Cloud components and external components pass through a networking layer.
 This layer provides security features, including firewalls, routes and internet gateways, VPN, and so on.